TrumanDu/indices_view/README.md

 ## Deploy

-**Important** : Edit this plugin version and kibana.version to you kibana version in package.json
+**important** : edit this plugin version and kibana.version to you kibana version in package.json

 - `npm install`
 - `npm run build`